In this trail runners review, we'll look at how the Altra Lone Peak and the Topo Terraventure shoes hold up on long-distance hikes and runs.

 These two trail running shoes have comparable stats.
 Which one is right for you?

-For this trail runners review, we tested the Lone Peak 7 (my husband’s go-to shoe for the past year) and the Lone Peak 9+, and compared them to the Terraventure 4, my current favorite shoe.
+For this trail runners review, we tested the Lone Peak 7 (my husband’s go-to shoe for the past year) and the Lone Peak 9+, and compared them to the Terraventure 4, one of the trail runners I've had on rotation.
+Stay tuned, I'm currently testing the Terraventure 5, and am pretty excited about the updates!

 The Highlights